Volunteer with Wildlife Care in Adelaide | Adelaide Koala & Wildlife Centre

 - You must be over the age of 18 years of age to volunteer with us.
 Regrettably, there are no exceptions to this age limit.

-Please note - we cannot accept short term volunteers who may be visiting Australia due to our training requirements and need for continuity with our volunteers.
+Please note - we cannot accept short term volunteers who may be visiting Adelaide (eg. here for a week or a few months) due to our training requirements, rostering needs and need for continuity with our volunteers.
 We hope you understand and we appreciate your interest in our precious wildlife.

 What is the next step for applying to be a volunteer?